dustedmtl/lastu/docs/USERGUIDE.md

 ### Citations

 Citation when using our software:

 Sami Itkonen, Tuomo Häikiö, Seppo Vainio, and Minna Lehtonen.
-In press.
+2024.
 LASTU: A psycholinguistic search tool for Finnish lexical stimuli.
-Behavior Research Methods.
+Behavior Research Methods. https://doi.org/10.3758/s13428-024-02347-x

 If you also use our Finnish database(s) derived from the Finnish Internet Parsebank, your should also cite its creators: